G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior: More Training Details

 \subsection{Choice of Generative Models}

-For the generative models in our experiments, we primarily use an inpainting-based diffusion model, \ie, See3D~\citep{Ma2025See3D}.
-Note that our model is compatible with other models, such as the camera-controlled diffusion models like ZeroNVS~\citep{sargent2024zeronvs} or Stable Virtual Camera~\citep{zhou2025stable}.
-In such cases, the input images serve as references, while our selected novel views act as conditions.
+For the generative models in our experiments, we primarily employ the inpainting-based diffusion model, See3D~\citep{Ma2025See3D}.
+Notably, our framework remains highly effective when integrated with alternative generative priors, such as ViewCrafter~\citep{yu2024viewcrafter}, as evidenced by the quantitative and qualitative results in~\cref{tab:diff_gen_model_results,fig:viewcrafter_results}.
+Beyond these, our model is also compatible with camera-controlled diffusion models like ZeroNVS~\citep{sargent2024zeronvs} or Stable Virtual Camera~\citep{zhou2025stable}.
+In these configurations, the input images serve as references, while our selected novel views act as conditions.
 The visible masks can thus keep the visible areas unchanged while leveraging color supervision from viewpoints that observe the global 3D plane most completely.
 This capability is demonstrated in the single-view testing, as detailed in \cref{sec:supp:single-view}.